 The development of the IT Plan, which serves at the strategic plan for OLIS, began in January 2020 by conducting a comprehensive assessment involving stakeholders, customers, and Legislative Branch staff to gain an understanding of the current conditions, risks and issues, challenges, and opportunities we face in the coming biennium.
-The methodology and a more in depth look at the key findings from this needs assessment can be found in Appendix A.
+The results of the extensive planning completed for the 2023 IT Plan identified several key areas that needed addressed to replace antiquated systems, enhance on-going projects, and continue improvement of maintenance and operations.